On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Introduction

 \section{Introduction}

-This paper mostly concerns geometry of finite dimensional normed spaces.
-We point out from the very beginning that in each finite dimensional normed vector space $E$, discussed in this article, we fix an Auerbach basis and the corresponding dual basis in the dual space.
+This paper mostly concerns geometry of finite dimensional normed vector spaces.
+We point out from the very beginning that in each finite dimensional normed vector space $E$, discussed in the current paper, we fix an Auerbach basis and the corresponding dual basis in the dual space $E^*$.
 We shall sometimes call these bases canonical.
 Also, we fix in $E$ a Euclidean structure, which is a choice of a symmetric, positive definite, real valued quadratic form defined on $E$.
-Natural objects related to this Euclidean structure (such as: norm, metric, Hausdorff measure, etc.) will be referred to as Euclidean.
+Natural objects related to this Euclidean structure (such as: sets, norms, metrics, measures, etc.) will be referred to as Euclidean.